tlaplus-community/tree-sitter-tlaplus/README.md

  * Writing TLA⁺ specs via dictation using [Cursorless](https://github.com/pokey/cursorless-vscode)
  * Semantic analysis of TLA⁺ specs [on GitHub](https://github.com/github/semantic)
  * Translation of TLA⁺ operator symbols [into their unicode equivalents](https://github.com/tlaplus-community/tlauc)

-If you really want to use this project to write an interpreter, nobody's stopping you from trying.
-You could first use SANY to check spec validity, then use this parser to extract & interact with the actual parse tree.
-For a REPL, you might want to wait until the [multiple entry points](https://github.com/tree-sitter/tree-sitter/issues/870) feature is added to tree-sitter so you can parse standalone TLA⁺ expressions without an encapsulating module.

 ## Use & Notable Integrations